nqminds/Trusted-AI-BOM/packages/docusaurus/docs/sdk/1-sdk.md

 - **Inputs**:
   - Name
   - Email
-  - UUID
   - Role
-  - Path to public key
-  - Path to private key
 - **Description**: Generates and stores identity metadata in a `identity.json` file.
 Optionally saves the identity for reuse in a global configuration.

 ---